umr-lops/cci-seastate-pum/system.md

 2, specific DOIs are minted  independently for L2P, L3 and L4 products).

-The data organization follows the recommendation of CCI Data Standards version 2.0 and are described in the Product Specification Document.
+The data organization follows the recommendation of CCI Data Standards